alwaysdata/documentation/content/e-mails/delivery.en.md

 ## E-mailing

-- Check that best practices are followed by answering "yes" to the following three questions:
+Check that best practices are being followed by answering “yes” to the following questions:
-    - Did the addressee explicitly consent to receiving these e-mails?
+- has the recipient expressly agreed to receive these emails?
-    - Were they informed that they would receive them?
-    - Was the proposed content announced?
-- Make unsubscribing easy.
+- is there an unsubscribe link that is available, works and is easily identifiable?

 ## Scoring system